 Performance Criteria: Structures and bathymetric monitoring would be inspected to ensure structure integrity and stabilization and habitat conditions.
 Habitat conditions and faunal communities would be compared to baseline conditions to document changes.
-There are no specific performance criteria for this.
+Success criteria includes that woody debris accumulates in at least 25 percent of the estimated trap capacity.
 Generally, increased habitat complexity of structures and the addition of large woody debris will result in new habitats for aquatic communities.
 If the surveys show the structures are not performing as expected or anomalies in habitat conditions, modifications during operations and maintenance activities would occur.
 Structures would continue to provide aquatic habitat in non-pristine conditions.

 Adaptive Management: If localized issues are identified to woody debris traps, they can be addressed with field crews and equipment such as chainsaws, boats, and winches.
+Costs are incidental to the estimated programmatic M&AM costs.
 If rock structures were completely destroyed, it would require design changes and new structures during operation and maintenance.
 The report addressed this risk and found it to be very low, therefore no cost for this is included for adaptive management.

-Section 4
+As described in the main report, any structures that pose a safety concern to navigation would be added to the navigation charts.
+However, if it is revealed that woody debris traps or rock structures continue to become damaged due to navigation, it would trigger increased communication means, such as, increased communication with the US Coast Guard (e.g., navigation bulletins), increased communication from the NFS (i.e., the state wildlife agencies) via web communications and signage at nearby boat ramps.

-Costs and Schedule
+Section 4 Costs and Schedule